Associate of Applied Science (A.A.S.) Degree

 Welcome to the world of art and science.
 Radiographers are highly skilled professionals qualified by education to perform imaging examinations and the accompanying responsibilities at the request of physicians qualified to prescribe and/or perform radiologic procedures.

-The Riverside School of Radiologic Technology was established in 1964 as a two-year, certificate program.
-In 2012, the School began offering an Associate of Applied Science degree to program graduates.
-The program consists of five 13-week semesters in addition to specified college-level prerequisite preadmission courses.
+The Riverside Radiologic Technology Program was established in 1964 as a two-year, certificate program.
+In 2012, the College began offering an Associate of Applied Science degree to program graduates.
+The program consists of four 16-week semesters and one 8-week semester in addition to specified college-level prerequisite preadmission courses.
 Program graduates are eligible to apply for examination to the American Registry of Radiologic Technologists (ARRT).
 Application for the national certification exam is the responsibility of the student and involves additional fees charged by the ARRT.
-The Radiologic Technology Program is programmatically accredited by: The Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, (312) 704-5300.
+The Radiologic Technology Program is programmatically accredited by: The Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, 312-704-5300, firstname.lastname@example.org

-RSHC institutional and all programs' missions, goals, student learning outcomes, accreditation information, admission criteria, and curriculum plans are located within the "School Catalog" link on the School's home page.
-Information specific to the Radiologic Technology Program is also provided below as an excerpt of the School Catalog.
+The College's institutional and all programs' missions, goals, student learning outcomes, accreditation information, admission criteria, and curriculum plans are located within the "College Catalog" link on the College's home page.
+Information specific to the Radiologic Technology Program is also provided below as an excerpt of the College Catalog.
 This document also provides information related to the American Registry of Radiologic Technologists (ARRT) Ethics Pre-Application Review.
-All prospective applicants are urged to read this information prior to applying to any radiologic technology program.
+All prospective applicants are urged to read this information prior to applying to any Radiologic Technology Program.

 Program Effectiveness Data

-The performance of RSHC's educational programs is reflected through program effectiveness data as defined by institutional and programmatic accrediting agencies.
-RSHC program effectiveness data is provided in the "Consumer Information" link on the School's home page and includes licensure or certification pass rates, graduation rates, program satisfaction rates from both the student and employer perspective, and job placement rates.
-Data specific to the RT Program is also provided within the link below.
-Further information regarding program effectiveness data, as well as five-year averages of all JRCERT accredited radiologic technology programs may be obtained at the JRCERT website.
+The performance of the College's educational programs is reflected through program effectiveness data as defined by institutional and programmatic accrediting agencies.
+The College's program effectiveness data is provided in the "Consumer Information" link on the College's home page and includes licensure or certification pass rates, graduation rates, program satisfaction rates from both the student and employer perspective, and job placement rates.
+Data specific to the Radiologic Technology Program is also provided within the link below.

 - Graduation from an accredited high school with a recommended overall grade point average of 2.0 or better; or a GED certificate.